The Meadows Model

 Created by our own Pia Mellody, one of the preeminent authorities in the fields of addiction and relationships, The Meadows Model is based on her Developmental Model of Immaturity.
 In the 1970s while working at The Meadows, Mellody found that she was encountering an increasing number of patients who identified less-than-nurturing, abusive family systems in their childhood, which led to adulthood behaviors of codependency.
 The codependency patterns translated into addictions, mood disorders and physical illness.
 Mellody’s continued work with patients led to the conclusion that the trauma at the root of these codependency issues needed to be addressed in order to achieve lasting recovery.
 Thus, the Meadows Model was born.

 Our treatment staff utilizes The Meadows Model that entails:

-- Emotional State – The therapist assesses whether a patient’s emotional state is less than optimal.
+Emotional State – One of our therapists assesses whether a patient’s emotional state is less than optimal.

-- Patient Actions – The therapist identifies patient actions that create unmanageability and relational problems.
+Patient Actions – The therapist then identifies patient actions that create unmanageability and relational problems.

 Younger Ego – Patients learn to identify when they are “activated” or “triggered” into younger ego states.

 Residual Energy – Patients learn that in the present they experience “residual energy” from the past.